Josantonius/extensions-for-grifus/readme.txt

 = Once Activated =

 1. Go to Grifus Extensions and install and activate the modules.
-2. Go to Grifus Extensions > Custom Images and click the button to reset all ratings.
+2. Go to Grifus Extensions > Custom Rating and click the button to reset all ratings.
 3. Go to Grifus Extensions > Custom Images and click the button to replace all images.

 == Frequently Asked Questions ==